vchamosa/misc/README.md

-# Coursework
+# Misc
-Assignments and other bits and bobs - plenty of which are unfinished
+Bits of coursework and other random scripts - plenty of which are unfinished